dlindqu3/city-explorer/README.md

 ![wrrc image here](./public/wrrc-lab-6.png)

-- The user's computer sends a REQUEST to the API endpoint, which contains a URL, access token, and query
+- The user's computer sends a REQUEST to the locationIQ API endpoint, which contains a URL, access token, and query
-- The external server then sends back a response that holds data
+- The external API server/endpoint then sends back a response that holds data

-WRRC Functions:

-To handle input and put input in state
-Use state data to make an asycronous Axios call
-Change Log
 V.1.0.0 - Search bar functionality and map population.

 Credit and Collaborations